storyblok/php-management-api-client/README.md

 /** @var ManagementApiClient $client */
 $client = new ManagementApiClient($storyblokPersonalAccessToken);
 ```

+### Setting the space region

 The second optional parameter is for setting the region.

+> If you are interested to know more about Storyblok regions, check this FAQ: <https://www.storyblok.com/faq/where-are-your-servers-or-aws-sites-located>

 We provide an Enum class to set the region.
 In this case, you can use the `Region` enum: `Region::US` or `Region::AP` or `Region::CA` or `Region::CN`.

-For example, for using the US region, you can use:
+For example, for using the **US** region, you can use:
 ```php

 use \Storyblok\ManagementApi\Data\Enum\Region;